azam-akram/spring-boot-cassandra-docker/README.md

 # spring-boot-cassandra-docker

-This projects demonstrates how to sets up the Spring Boot Microservice, store books information in Cassandra (NoSQL) database, and expose REST APIS to interact with the service.
+This projects demonstrates how to setup the Spring Boot Microservice, store books information in Cassandra (NoSQL) database, and expose REST APIS to interact with the service.
 ### Frameworks

 * **Spring Boot:** "Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run"."
 Read (https://spring.io/projects/spring-boot)